huaweicloud/terraform-provider-huaweicloud/docs/data-sources/dws_alarm_subscriptions.md

 layout: "huaweicloud"
 page_title: "HuaweiCloud: huaweicloud_dws_alarm_subscriptions"
 description: |-
-  Using this data source to query the list of alarm subscriptions within HuaweiCloud.
+  Use this data source to query the list of alarm subscriptions within HuaweiCloud.
 ---

 # huaweicloud_dws_alarm_subscriptions

-Using this data source to query the list of alarm subscriptions within HuaweiCloud.
+Use this data source to query the list of alarm subscriptions within HuaweiCloud.

 ## Example Usage